 Some fashion brands have already launched clothing items made with fabric treated with antimicrobial technology that stops viral activity once the virus hits the surface of the fabric.
 These antiviral treatments work by keeping viruses from attaching to the fibres of the textile via interacting with the key proteins on the fibres.
 This technology has been used before in the medical industry and therefore makes the use of this technology on activewear a viable next step.

-A technical Brazilian fabric mill have developed a material with a finish that can help destroy the outer layer of the Coronavirus.
+A technical Brazilian fabric mill has developed a material with a finish that can help destroy the outer layer of the Coronavirus.
 The use of silver particles within the fabric attract the virus and bind with the sulphur groups on the surface of the virus, stopping the growth of the virus by keeping it from binding with host cells.

 Another mill applies chemicals to the surface of the fabric during the finishing process of the material, similar in nature to the water-proofing process, however, both methods claim to only have a wash life of 20 wash cycles.

 While this breakthrough is encouraging, only lasting 20 washes doesn’t make this particularly commercial or sustainable unless this can be improved, or the treatments can be reapplied by the consumers in some way.

 We can also only hope that the chemicals used to prevent the breeding of the virus are not harmful to humans or the planet and even if they are friendly, is the short lifespan of this technology worth the impact to the environment if clothing needs to be replaced after 20 washes.